Releases

 - Elements after

-may be omitted, as long as the order is preserved. - If
+<app_name>may be omitted, as long as the order is preserved. - If

-. - The release resource file syntax, repeated below for completeness, makes it so that:
+<app_vsn>is included (uncommon), it must match.app.src.
+Otherwise,relxdetermines it from.app.src. - The release resource file syntax, repeated below for completeness, makes it so that:

-.
-If specified, must be a subsetincluded_apps
+<start_type>defaults topermanent.<included_apps>defaults toincluded_appsfrom.app.src.
+If specified, must be a subsetincluded_appsfrom.app.src.

 Source Code Inclusion in Release